-The Council samples the discharge from both plants.
-This is undertaken as close to quarterly as possible, although variations in the flow rate in the Pātea River may lead to a slight augmentation in timing.
-Interlaboratory comparison exercises are also undertaken between both parties of the same discharges through split samples.
+The Council samples the discharge from both plants as close to quarterly as possible.
+Inter-laboratory analysis is also undertaken between both parties, by obtaining duplicate samples of the discharges.

 The analysis undertaken by the Council in respect of the discharges includes temperature, pH, chlorine, conductivity, dissolved reactive phosphorus, ammonia (NH4), oil and grease, total suspended solids, turbidity, flow rate and un-ionised ammonia (NH3).